-Here it is … our first publication, award-winning author C. J. Hopkins’ debut novel, ZONE 23, published under our venerable imprint, Snoggsworthy, Swaine & Cormorant Paperbacks.
-It’s available online from Amazon, Barnes & Noble, Waterstones, Dussmann, this Dutch operation, this one in Norway, Angus & Robertson Bookworld in Australia, and various other similar sites, or you can physically order it at your local bookstore (assuming you still have a local bookstore).
+Here it is, our first publication, award-winning author C. J. Hopkins’ debut novel, ZONE 23, published under our venerable imprint, Snoggsworthy, Swaine & Cormorant Paperbacks.
+It’s available online from Amazon, Barnes & Noble, Waterstones, Dussmann, Indiebound, this Dutch outfit, this one in Norway, Indigo in Canada, Angus & Robertson Bookworld in Australia, and assorted other online booksellers … or you can physically order it at your local bookstore, assuming you still have a local bookstore.

 — Snoggsworthy, Swaine & Cormorant Paperbacks